rails/rails/guides/source/contributing_to_ruby_on_rails.md

 #### Active Record Setup

-The test suite of Active Record attempts to run four times: once for SQLite3, once for each of the two MySQL gems (+mysql+ and +mysql2+), and once for PostgreSQL.
+The test suite of Active Record attempts to run four times: once for SQLite3, once for each of the two MySQL gems (`mysql` and `mysql2`), and once for PostgreSQL.
 We are going to see now how to set up the environment for them.

 WARNING: If you're working with Active Record code, you _must_ ensure that the tests pass for at least MySQL, PostgreSQL, and SQLite3.
 Subtle differences between the various adapters have been behind the rejection of many patches that looked OK when tested only against MySQL.

 ##### Database Configuration

-The Active Record test suite requires a custom config file: +activerecord/test/config.yml+.
-An example is provided in +activerecord/test/config.example.yml+ which can be copied and used as needed for your environment.
+The Active Record test suite requires a custom config file: `activerecord/test/config.yml`.
+An example is provided in `activerecord/test/config.example.yml` which can be copied and used as needed for your environment.

 ##### MySQL and PostgreSQL